Version 8 of the Handbook was published on 1 October 2013. For more information, please click "History" above.

 Matters that may affect your suitability to be admitted as a solicitor will include (but are not limited to) criminal convictions, police cautions, reprimands and final warnings together with financial problems such as bankruptcy or entering into voluntary arrangements, and academic offences including plagiarism.
 You should read the SRA Suitability Test for our requirements on character and suitability.

-must apply for a standard disclosure from the Criminal Records Bureau (CRB) before admission.
+must apply for a standard disclosure from the Disclosure and Barring Service (DBS) before admission.
 You must complete the application form strictly according to the guidance given.